Nearoo/pygame-text-input/README.md

     pygame.display.update()
     clock.tick(30)
 ```
+### Notes on the newer version:

-In this new version, you have to watch for "return" presses by the user yourself, e.g. like this:
+* You have to watch for "return" presses by the user yourself, e.g. like this:

 ```python
 if [event for event in events if event.type == pygame.KEYDOWN ]:
     print("Oooweee")
 ```

-Also, contrary to the old version, key-stroke repeats are not manually introduced anymore, since they can now be enabled within `pygame` directly:
+* Contrary to the old version, key-stroke repeats are not manually introduced anymore, since they can now be enabled within `pygame` directly:

 ```python
 pygame.key.set_repeat(200, 25) # press every 50 ms after waiting 200 ms
 ```

-This new version has also been optimized such that you can **modify any fields on the fly** and the actual surface will only re-render if you access it using `textinput.surface` - and even then only if you actually modified any values!
+This new version has also been optimized such that you can **modify any fields on the fly** and the actual surface will only re-render if you access it using `textinput.surface` - and only if you actually modified any values.

 ## Arguments / Fields: